tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 may opt to omit the ClientEncryptedSNI.record_digest since it can be used as a tracking vector.)

-If the ClientEncryptedSNI.record_digest value does match a known ESNIKeys, either by comparing against a known cryptographic hash or by trial decryption, the server performs the following checks:
+If the ClientEncryptedSNI value does match a known ESNIKeys, the server performs the following checks:

 - If the ClientEncryptedSNI.key_share group does not match one in the ESNIKeys.keys,